Articles Posted in nonimmigrant visas

 The United States Citizenship and Immigration Service (USCIS) has updated the count of H-1B petitions received and counted towards the 65,000 cap.

-The Administrative Appeals Office (AAO) Processing Times were released on April 15, 2010 with processing dates as of April 1, 2010.
+The Administrative Appeals Office (AAO) Processing Times were released with processing dates as of July 1, 2010.

 If you filed an appeal, please review the links below to determine the applicable processing time associated with your particular case.